BrownCAB/Team_Profile_Generator/README.md

 1. To install application, clone using "git clone" command via the HTTP or SSH link on github.
 2. Use the recommended file structure to organize the files.
+3. Installing npm using "npm init" in the terminal.
-3. Run "npm install" and then install Jest and Inquirer 8.2.4
+4. Run "npm install" and then install Jest and Inquirer 8.2.4
-4. Then use "node index" to run the prompts.
+4. Then use "node index.js" to run the prompts.
 5. Lastly, a generated HTML file will be create and an output folder for the html if there isn't one already.

 ## Usage